View Cart

-What is MACRS depreciation?
+What is MACRS Depreciation?

-Under MACRS, fixed assets are assigned to a specific asset class.
+MACRS depreciation is the tax depreciation system used in the United States.
+MACRS is an acronym for Modified Accelerated Cost Recovery System.
+Under MACRS, fixed assets are assigned to a specific asset class, which has a designated depreciation period associated with it.
 The Internal Revenue Service has published a complete set of depreciation tables for each of these classes.
-The classes are:
+The classes are noted in the following table.

 Class